 If you have an Apple device, you need to have IOS 13+ on your phone or else you can’t download the app.

-We do not recommend you place your tracker on charge 24/7 as this will reduce the battery capacity of the unit if the power supply is removed.
+Yes you can have your tracker permanently on charge through the USB, although this will reduce the capacity of the battery over the long-term.

 Somewhat, because Solid GPS activates every couple of minutes, we calculate the KMs between each GPS point, not your actual roads taken.

 The KM calculation we provide is an approximation.

 No. We do not incorporate Bluetooth into our tracker as it only has short-range capabilities and is not practical for long-range applications (i.e. when your vehicle gets stolen).

 If a tracker uses Bluetooth, it’s also incredibly easy to detect by downloading a Bluetooth scanning app.